evoteum/estate-repos/README.md

 ### Fixing Drift

-OpenTofu every night at 23:00 to detect and correct any drift that may have occurred during the day.
+OpenTofu runs every night at 23:00 to detect and correct any drift that may have occurred during the day.
 This ensures that:

 - Manual changes made to repositories are reverted to their defined state
 - External API integrations remain properly configured